RadeonOpenCompute/ROCm_Documentation/Current_Release_Notes/Current-Release-Notes.rst

 Failure to Process Breakpoint before Queue Destroy Results in ROCm Debugger API Error
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-hen the ROCdbgapi library is used with an application that rapidly creates and destroys queues, a breakpoint may be reported that is not processed by the client before the queue is deleted.
+When the ROCdbgapi library is used with an application that rapidly creates and destroys queues, a breakpoint may be reported that is not processed by the client before the queue is deleted.
 In some cases, this can result in a fatal error and the following error log message is produced:

 *[amd-dbgapi]: fatal error: kfd_queue_id 2 should have been reported as a NEW_QUEUE before next_pending_event failed (rc=-2)*